Checkmarx/kics/.github/scripts/docs-generator/templates/general_template.md

 ## Queries List
-In this page you can download a .csv file containing all queries.
+This page contains all queries.

  |            Query            |Platform|Severity|Category|More info|
 |-----------------------------|---|---|---|---|